Malyrion/TeamProject-NetBeans/README.md

 Usefull commands:
 1) Creating a new branch to make changes without affecting the main branch:

+    select a folder

     git checkout -b "Branch Name" //without ""

+    git add .

+    git commit -m"message"

+    git push  (use the console comand that is suggested)

     to delete:
       git push -d origin "Branch Name"